 We will only share your personal information where the law allows, and we always aim to share the minimum data necessary to achieve the purpose required.
 Further, the information will only be used for the purposes listed and retained for limited specific times.

-The General Data Protection Regulation and Data Protection Act 2018 allow us to share information for a wide variety of reasons.
+Data protection laws allow us to share information for a wide variety of reasons.
 These are known as our 'legal bases to process data'.

 · Protect the public